-To birria fans in Brooklyn, Birrialandia means multiple subway jags, not to mention a 30-minute wait in line.
+To birria fans here in Brooklyn, Queens-bound Birrialandia means multiple subway jags, not to mention a 30-minute wait in line.
 For them, Peter’s Crunchy Red Tacos in Bushwick is a godsend: Luna’s birria, each batch of which takes about six hours to make, is a worthy competitor.
-Luna expects his new customers to take quickly to what he’s offering Bushwick in the way of authentic Mexican food.
+Luna expects his new customers to take quickly to what he’s offering in the way of authentic Mexican food.

-For the un-initiated, birria is the Beethoven of soups, with its weighty crescendos of tender flesh soaking in mahogany waves of oil-spotted string orchestrions, given heft by fat bass notes of adobo spices and guajillo chile.
-In its native Jalisco (where there’s a square in the state capital, Guadalajara, entirely devoted to it) the soup is most often made with goat or lamb.
+For the un-initiated, birria is the Beethoven of soups, with its weighty crescendos of tender flesh soaking in mahogany waves of oil-spotted string orchestrations, given heft by fat bass notes of adobo spices and guajillo chile.
+In its native Jalisco (where a square in the state capital, Guadalajara, is entirely devoted to it) the soup is most often made with goat or lamb.
 But Luna’s birria recipe comes from Tijuana, where beef birria is common.

-Another innovation that sprung from Tijuana: the birria taco whose tortilla is first dipped in the upper layer of birria broth and thrown on the griddle before being filled with stewed meat.
+Another innovation that some say sprung from Tijuana: the birria taco whose tortilla is first dipped in the upper layer of birria broth and thrown on the griddle, before finally being filled with stewed meat.
 As if a holdover from a previous stage of evolution when birria was just a bowl of soup, a common complement to the tacos is a steaming cup of rich birria consomme for dipping or sipping; Peter’s Crunchy Red Tacos serves it free with an order of tacos, tostadas or the birria torta, i.e., sandwich.

 While as cagey with specifics as he is with revealing the ingredients and proportions that go into his birria’s homemade spice mix, Luna made clear that he and his brothers are looking with a favorable eye at expanding their business deeper into Brooklyn.

 Future growth aside, the here-and-now looks promising for a food truck that ably traffics in a comfort food dish currently experiencing a flashbulb moment on New York’s dining scene.
-And with a license that allows him to stay open until 3 a.m., once the pandemic shutdown is over Luna’s nightlife-adjacent business seems well-positioned to benefit from a re-opened city.
+And with a license that allows him to stay open until 3 a.m., once the pandemic shutdown is over, Luna’s nightlife-adjacent business seems well-positioned to benefit richly from a re-opened city.